-7 Responding to the Child
+7 Responding to the Child / Vulnerable Adult

-If a child says or indicates that he or she is being abused, or information is obtained which gives concern that a child is being abused, the person receiving this information should:
+If a child / vulnerable adult says or indicates that he or she is being abused, or information is obtained which gives concern that a child / vulnerable adult is being abused, the person receiving this information should:

-- react calmly so as not to frighten the child - do not interrogate the child.
-It is not your job to carry out an investigation this will be up to the police and social services - don't cast doubt on what the child has told you and don't interrupt or change the subject - don't say anything that makes the child feel responsible for the abuse.
-Tell the child that he or she is not to blame and that it was right to tell - take what the child says extremely seriously, recognising the difficulties inherent in interpreting what is said by a child who has a speech disability and/or differences in language - act at all times towards the child as if you believe what they are saying - keep questions to the absolute minimum to ensure a clear and accurate understanding of what has been said - reassure the child but do not make promises of confidentiality which might not be feasible in the light of subsequent developments - take further action immediately.
-Tell your designated child protection person who must follow it up - make a full written record of what has been said, heard, and/or seen as soon as possible using the confidential Child Abuse Incident Record Form.
+- react calmly so as not to frighten the child / vulnerable adult - do not interrogate the child / vulnerable adult.
+It is not your job to carry out an investigation this will be up to the police and social services - don't cast doubt on what the child / vulnerable adult has told you and don't interrupt or change the subject - don't say anything that makes the child / vulnerable adult feel responsible for the abuse.
+Tell the child / vulnerable adult that he or she is not to blame and that it was right to tell - take what the child / vulnerable adult says extremely seriously, recognising the difficulties inherent in interpreting what is said by a child who has a speech disability and/or differences in language - act at all times towards the child / vulnerable adult as if you believe what they are saying - keep questions to the absolute minimum to ensure a clear and accurate understanding of what has been said - reassure the child / vulnerable adult but do not make promises of confidentiality which might not be feasible in the light of subsequent developments

+- take further action immediately.
+Inform the DSL and / or DSO who must follow it up - make a full written record of what has been said, heard, and/or seen as soon as possible using the confidential Incident Record Form.